richstokes/k8s-folding-at-home/README.md

 I've added the framework for a `PriorityClass`, so that K8s will preemptively evict these pods if a higher-priority one comes along.

-And of course set the resource limit as appropriate depending on how much CPU you wish to donate.
+And of course set the replica count and resource limit as appropriate depending on how much CPU you wish to donate.
 In my testing, memory load has been very low (<256Mi)

+## config.xml

+The most compatible way to edit the config.xml is by modifying it's values and creating your own Docker image.

+You *can* override/mount as a configMap in Kubernetes (you can see the scaffolding for this inside `folding.yaml`), however FAHClient seems to what to copy/move this file around, which doesn't work if the file is mounted.
+You'll get a bunch of errors from the FAHClient if you do this - there may be a better way to manage the config file - PRs welcome!